Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Pairing colour and label down-sampling

 Typically, $d_x$ is a smooth down-sampling strategy, a common choice is the highly efficient, yet prone to aliasing and shift variant, bilinear down-sampling \cite{Han2013/03}.
 In bilinear down-sampling, the sampled pixel is obtained by a weighted average of the pooled pixels.
-Differently, the categorical nature of the label image does not allow to apply the same strategy, so $d_y$ typically defines a nearest-neighbour down-sampling \cite{NN}.
+Differently, the categorical nature of the label image does not allow to apply the same strategy, so $d_y$ typically employs the Nearest Neighbour down-sampling \cite{NN}.
 The lack of semantic relationships between categories precludes the use of smooth down-sampling strategies on the label image \cite{9008795}.

-Therefore, color and label down-sampling strategies are unpaired.
-This generates discrepancies that are forced to be learned and memorized by the model.
+Therefore, colour and label down-sampling strategies are unpaired.
+This generates discrepancies that are forced to be learned and memorised by the model.
 In fact, these discrepancies have been shown to dominate the learning attention in the last critical training epochs \cite{borse2021inverseform}.
 Remarkable effects of these discrepancies are the shape modification of inter-class boundaries (see \textit{road} and \textit{sidewalk} in Figure \ref{fig:label_rescale}), the hallucination of gaps in continuous structures (see \textit{pole} in Figure \ref{fig:label_rescale}), and the elimination of small structures (see \textit{wall} in Figure \ref{fig:label_rescale}).
 Together, these effects affect the quantity and quality of the training data, as illustrated in Figure \ref{fig:label_rescale}.
-As an example, the training a state-of-the-art model \cite{9052469} with images down-sampled to a $\frac{1}{16}$ of the original resolution, results in mIoU performances of 0.3, 3.1 and 0.8 for the \textit{fences, bikes} and \textit{motorcycles} semantic classes.
+As an example, the training of a state-of-the-art model \cite{9052469} with images down-sampled to $\frac{1}{16}$ of the original resolution, results in mIoU performances of 0.3, 3.1, and 0.8 for the \textit{fences, bikes} and \textit{motorcycles} semantic classes.
 These values represent more than a 98\% drop in performance compared to those obtained when training with half-size or full-resolution images \cite{borse2021inverseform,li2022deep}.